gayathribalasubramani/antaeus/README.md

         -> Calculate the current time in each of the timezones -> if any of the countries has the date as 1st of the month then return true, else false Step 6: Consider retry option for `FAILED` invoices (to-do : need to further narrow it down to network errors only)

+Imrpovements that can be done:
+    ->  Options for suspending the application till the 1st of next month?
+Need to explore more on coroutines which allows this.
+        Things to consider: Is it right for a rest API to go into sleep for such long durations?
+        If so, consider US's 1st of month for sleep duration - since all the other countries would already be ahead of US.